Transgender Health Insurance Denial

 Gender dysphoria, formerly called, “gender identity disorder,” is a medical diagnosis defined by the Diagnostic and Statistical Manual of Mental Disorders.
 DSM is the American Psychiatric Association’s handbook of official diagnoses.
 The World Health Organization also acknowledges gender dysphoria.
 And in a 2008 resolution, the American Medical Association recognized that gender dysphoria (then referred to as GID) is a “serious medical condition” with symptoms including “distress, dysfunction, debilitating depression and, for some people without access to appropriate medical care and treatment, suicidality and death.”

-Are Transgender Laws National or State Specific?
+What Transgender Laws Are State Specific?

-You’ve likely heard that several states are reviewing or have passed legislation restricting medical procedures and the inclusion of trans minors on sports teams.
+You’ve likely heard that several states are reviewing or have passed legislation restricting the inclusion of trans minors on sports teams.
 In fact, thirty-seven states in 2021 introduced bills to limit participation in college and high school sports teams based on “biological sex.”
 And as of September 2023, twenty-three states ban transgender students from participating in sports consistent with their gender identity.

+Federal hate crime laws include race, religion, color, national origin, sexual orientation, gender, disability, and gender identity.
+That said, these laws apply to federal cases only, not to state cases.
 There are some national policies inclusive to transgender individuals.
 Americans can mark their gender as “X” in addition to male or female on passports.
 As of October 19, 2022, the Social Security Administration allows individuals to place the gender they identify with in records without supporting legal or medical documentation.
 And the Transportation Security Administration offers a gender “X” option for its Trusted Traveler Program.

 What Can Transgender People Do to Affirm the Gender They Feel They Are?